stochastical/abstractnonsense/content/microblog/2026-07-24-from-vhs-to-vision-models.md

 [Julianne Liddicoat](https://www.linkedin.com/in/julianne-liddicoat-14913889/) and [Feroz Hussein]( https://www.linkedin.com/in/feroz-hussein-455a9014b/).

 Finally, thank you to [Brendan Hopper](https://www.linkedin.com/in/bhop/) and [Katie Cruickshanks](https://www.linkedin.com/in/katiecruickshanks/) for reviewing and approving it.

+**Update 2026-07-31:** you can see some open-sourced code here: [Commonwealth-Bank-of-Australia/project-echo](https://github.com/Commonwealth-Bank-of-Australia/project-echo).